2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase2/index.md

     └   └── <new-cluster>.key
 ```

-And the following existing file should be updated to accommodate the new clusteR:
+And the following existing file should be updated to accommodate the new cluster:

 ```bash
 ～ .github/workflows